Traditional jobs are no longer the sole source of income for many.

 Launching a side hustle gig now could be a wonderful way to transform a lifelong passion or work specialty into a profitable business venture.
 Best of all, it could usher in a future work downshift that could generate income well beyond your 60s.

-In today’s still fragile economy, staying at one firm for most of your career is quickly becoming a thing of the past.
+In today’s very fragile economy, staying at one firm for most of your career is quickly becoming a thing of the past.
 New York Times bestselling author Chris Guillebeau describes the side hustle as the new job security.

 “It affords you the ability to decide,” says Guillebeau.
 “When you receive multiple paychecks from different sources, you’re no longer dependent on the whims of a single employer.”